 The iodination of 4-hydroxycouamarin with iodine monobromide led to a mixture of 3-iodo and 3-bromocoumarin (eq 16).
-Products obtained via the action of visible light on three 3-iodocoumarins in acetone led to the conclusion that the rate of deiodination is dependent on the nature of 4-substituents.
-Thus, the rate of deiodination for 3-iodo-4-hydroxycoumarin is very fast and gives 4-hydroxycoumarin.27
+Products obtained via the action of visible light on three 3iodocoumarins in acetone led to the conclusion that the rate of deiodination is dependent on the nature of 4-substituents.
+Thus, deiodination of 3-iodo-4-hydroxycoumarin is very fast and gives 4-hydroxycoumarin.27